lispysnake/lispylicense/README.md

 server internally (behind the firewall).
 Then the account service, userfacing, can internally be updated with license state from this service.

+### License

+Copyright © 2019 Lispy Snake, Ltd.

+`lispylicense` is available under the terms of the `Apache-2.0` license